PonyWarrior/HadesModRepo/PonyQOL/PonyQOL-readme.txt

 CompleteAllBounties: added an option to disable the game's bounty limit (20 in normal, 25 in hell mode) added module Other, for minor features that do not fit in other modules
 Other: added an option to disable the sword nova attack zoom-in effect

+2.6.4

+bugfixes :

+fixed blood refund free mode still requiring you to have the keys refunding would have cost fixed a typo in the Trove Taker commendation fixed bounties being rewarded for heat 1-5 on hell mode fixed diamond and ambrosia bounties not being rewarded

+changes :

+entries in the Commendations tab no longer have stars on either side, which caused the formatting to be weird